RichardJLei/AutoGen_trial_2/docs/user_guides/getting_started.md

 If the backend fails to start, check the following:

-1. Make sure you have set the Gemini API key correctly in the `.env` file.
+1. Make sure you have set the Gemini API key correctly in the `backend/.env` file.
 2. Check if the required ports (8000 for the backend, 7860 for the frontend) are available.

 ### Frontend Not Connecting to Backend